 A Blog about a cheerful optimist...

-one that has overcome foreclosure, gone back to college for the first time in 27 years, gotten an AA now and has almost acquired her BA and believes that everything always works out for the best because it really does.
+one that has overcome foreclosure, gone back to college for the first time in 27 years, gotten an AA, a BA also...now halfway through the Masters and believes that everything always works out for the best because it really does.

 Since that moment when I almost drove into